MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: The ERS theoretical model

-During an infection a new antigen (e.g. bacterium) appears in the serum.
-Some APC's, in particular B cells, with appropriate affinity for the new antigens, present foreign peptides on their surface MHCII proteins.
-Since in our model foreign peptides transiently inhibit the complementary TCR-MHC interactions in general, such perturbation creates steric hindrance that ``obstructs'' the docking of positively selected regulatory Th cells to their cognate ligands.
-Disruption of such contact between B cells and regulatory Th cells \emph{for a critical period of time} by a foreign peptide results in an emergency.
-In order to reestablish contact, foreign peptide presenting B cells will secrete \emph{chemotactic alarm signals} \emph{(``smoking gun'')} attracting Th cells to this region.
-This initiates a non-specific, polyclonal activation in local Th lymphocytes via the CD28 receptor alone \cite{MSB07} such that a limited beneficial local cytokine storm is generated in local Th cells triggering B cells to clonal expansion, hypermutation, and eventually they develop into specific antibody producing plasma cells.
-This will be called \emph{intermediate interaction and division} from now on.
+During a \emph{primary infection} a new antigen appears in the blood.
+B cells with appropriate affinity for the new antigen, engulf new antigens and present its foreign peptides on their surface MHCII proteins.
+Since in our model foreign peptides transiently inhibit the complementary TCR-MHC interactions, such perturbation creates steric hindrance that obstructs the docking of positively selected Thregs.
+Disruption of such contact between an MHCII and Thregs \emph{for a critical period of time} results in an emergency and activates the corresponding B cell.
+In order to reestablish contact, foreign peptide presenting B cells will secrete \emph{chemotactic danger signals} \emph{(``smoking gun'')} attracting Th cells to this region.
+The B7-1 and B7-2 ligands of B cells will activate most CD28 receptors of the bystander helper T cells.
+This initiates a non-specific, polyclonal activation in local Th lymphocytes via the CD28 receptor alone~\cite{MSB07} such that a local cytokine storm is generated in Th cells triggering B cells to clonal expansion, hypermutation, and eventually they may develop into specific antibody producing plasma cells.
+This will be called \emph{intermediate affinity interaction and division} from now on.
 The resulting inner state of the affected Th and B cells will be called \emph{``activated''} state.
+Since affinity maturation is driven by the fast increasing local concentration of pathogen antigens (e.g.\ hepatitis virus), the probability of clonal autoimmunity is very low but possible.